ECOLS-research-group/Depression_BERT_Autoencoder/README.md

+# BERT vs. Autoencoder in Analyzing Depression from Text Data

+Copyright (c) 2024, ECOLS - All rights reserved.

+## Version 1.0

+The student **Anuraag Raj** wrote the code for **BERT vs. Autoencoder in Analyzing Depression from Text Data**, with **Zain Ali** contributing by writing the code for **BERT** and providing **encoded vectors**.
+The code was written in **Python**.

-# Depression Detection using BERT on Social Media Platforms
+**Paper**: *Depression Detection using BERT on Social Media Platforms*.
+Paper presented at the **IEEE International Conference on Artificial Intelligence in Engineering and Technology (IICAIET 2024)**.
+**Authors**: Anuraag Raj, Zain Ali, Shonal Chaudhary, Kavitesh Bali and Anuraganand Sharma.

+## Overview

 This repository contains code for detecting depression through social media posts using BERT for feature extraction and an autoencoder for dimensionality reduction.

-## Overview

 This project aims to identify signs of depression in text data by combining the strengths of BERT for capturing contextual information and autoencoders for reducing feature dimensionality.

 ## Key Features